-For the past three years, the Mediterranean diet has been ranked the top diet for overall health by U.S. News & World Report.
+For years, the Mediterranean diet has been ranked the top diet for overall health by U.S. News & World Report.
 Aside from being nonrestrictive, flexible, and relatively simple to follow, the Mediterranean diet has many proven health benefits, like reducing the risk of metabolic syndrome, improving heart health, and supporting healthy aging.

 Whether you choose to follow the eating style for its delicious and vast range of whole foods, or for its known health benefits, there's no better meal to start with than breakfast.
 We rounded up 11 of our favorite breakfast recipes that you can enjoy while following a Mediterranean diet: